edgexfoundry/edgex-docs/docs_src/security/Ch-Secure-Consul.md

 ef4a0580-d200-32bf-17ba-ba78e3a546e7
 ```

-This output token is Consul's ACL bootstrap token and thus one can use it to login and access
+This output token is Consul's ACL management token and thus one can use it to login and access
 Consul service's features from Consul's GUI on http://localhost:8500/ui.

 From the upper right-hand corner of Consul's GUI or the "Log in" button in the center,